 NWPPA supports federal policies to increase the research, development, and deployment of hydrogen technology for the electric utility sector, in addition to transportation and industrial uses and urges effective implementation of the hydrogen programs authorized by the Infrastructure Investment and Jobs Act.

 NWPPA urges Congress to provide equal incentives to all segments of the utility industry, including public power, in any programs to advance hydrogen deployment.

-Originated: 2022
+Originated: 2022.
+Revised 2023.